FirelyTeam/firely-docs/simplifier/simplifierPersonalContent.rst

 Users
 ^^^^^^^^^^^^^
 Click on your avatar in the top right corner to access your personal menu.
-From here you can access your personal portal, invites page, user profile, shares page, organization portal(s) and account settings.
+From here you can access your personal portal, invites page, user profile, snippets page, organization portal(s) and account settings.

 .. image:: ./images/UserMenu.PNG